FreeMathBooks/free-math-books-collection/Probability-Statistics/Applied-Statistics/ReadMe.md

 # 📘 Applied Statistics

-Applied Statistics textbooks cover data summarization, probability distributions, hypothesis testing, and regression analysis to solve real-world problems using empirical data.
+Welcome to the Applied Statistics textbooks collection.

 ---